thegetty/provenance-index-csv/README.md

 ## Introduction

-The J. Paul Getty Trust (the "Trust"), operating as the Getty Research Institute, has embarked on a [three-year project](http://www.getty.edu/provenance_remodel) to redesign the current infrastructure of the [Getty Provenance Index® databases](http://www.getty.edu/research/tools/provenance/) and publish them as Linked Open Data (LOD).
+The J. Paul Getty Trust (the "Trust"), operating as the Getty Research Institute, has embarked on a [multi-year project](http://www.getty.edu/provenance_remodel) to redesign the current infrastructure of the [Getty Provenance Index® databases](http://www.getty.edu/research/tools/provenance/) and publish them as Linked Open Data (LOD).
 Because this is a time-consuming process, we want to enable open and convenient access to full datasets from the Getty Provenance Index® for researchers during early stages of this project, before the LOD versions are released to the public.

 **These data will eventually be superseded by the Linked Open Data release.**